Google Chrome is the world’s most popular web browser, boasting over 1 billion users.

 Most free VPN services, including those provided as a browser extension or native app, are severely limited and do not provide the security or privacy that most users require.

-A real VPN is installed or configured onto your operating system, such as Windows or Mac, and is well worth paying for thanks to the number of security, privacy and other benefits they can provide.
+A real VPN is installed or configured onto your operating systems, such as Windows or Mac, and is well worth paying for thanks to the number of security, privacy, and other benefits they can provide.

 How to Install VPNs on Chromebook

 Many VPNs will work on your Chromebook without the need to configure it manually.

 However, some VPN providers, such as ExpressVPN, can only work with the full VPN installed.
 Users can find the server configurations on their chosen VPN provider’s website.

 After you sign up for a VPN, you can set up the VPN on your Chromebook with your account details.

 Step 1: Simply sign in to your Chromebook, locate the “internet connection” section, and click “Add connection.”
 Next, click “add OpenVPN / L2TP…”

 Step 2: Enter your VPN account information.
 Click “connect,” and you are now ready to use your VPN.